Decision-Making: Policies and Ethics in Health Care and Public Health

 The politics of breast cancer screening

-For a view of more recent controversy from those responsible for producing guidelines, see S. H. Woolf “The 2009 Breast Cancer Screening Recommendations of the US Preventive Services Task Force”.
+For a description of controversy in developing guidelines, see S. H. Woolf “The 2009 Breast Cancer Screening Recommendations of the US Preventive Services Task Force”.
 JAMA.
 2010;303(2):162-163.

-A perspective on policy making16
+A perspective on policy making20

 Policy-making is essentially about using judgment.
 In practice, it depends on what is said, by whom, and whether others find the arguments persuasive.
 Arguments are composed of logos (the facts and the reasoning), pathos (the emotional content), and ethos (the credibility of the speaker and the way the argument is presented).
 A persuasive argument uses all three elements to penetrate.